 My Swagbucks UK review conclusion

-So, the surveys don’t pay that well and the videos and searches aren’t really worth the effort.
-Despite all that, I quite like this site and it’s one of the few that I find myself revisiting.
+So, the surveys can be a little hit-and-miss and other parts of the site aren’t really worth doing.
+Despite all that, I quite like Swagbucks and it’s one of the few that I find myself revisiting.

-Which is a good sign when you consider there are other surveys sites where you can earn more per hour.
+Which is a good sign when you consider there are other survey sites where you can earn more per hour.

 If my Swagbucks UK review doesn’t do it for you, take a look at my top paying survey sites.

 How much you can earn from Swagbucks depends a lot on how clever you are when it comes to making the most of their offers.